 Combined with the use of new, more advanced transport platform, the on-going works will contribute to bring down to two or three nights the duration of the journey—as compared to the five nights that were originally anticipated.

 The ITER Itinerary

 is 104 kilometres of specially adapted road for the passage of the ITER convoys from their landing point on the Mediterranean to the ITER site in Saint Paul-lez-Durance.
-The heaviest of these loads (transport vehicle included) will weigh nearly 900 tons.
+The heaviest of these loads (transport vehicle included) will weigh nearly 900 tonnes.
 Other load characteristics are impressive as well: the longest load will measure over 40 metres; the widest, 9 metres, and the highest, 11 metres.

 return to the latest published articles